 BBC One Mini-Series, Vigil explores the depths of conspiracy inside a nuclear-powered ballistic missile submarine, “HMS Vigil.”

-Creator Tom Edge weaves an intrinsic plot with trivial inspiration taken from conspiracy theories circling the sinking of the FV Gaul.
+Creator Tom Edge weaves an intricate plot with trivial inspiration taken from conspiracy theories circling the sinking of the FV Gaul.
 However, the modern-day narrative, blended with activism to end nuclear warfare funding, adds an enthralling layer to the 6-part mini-series.

 Let’s dive into the deep sea and unravel the mystery of HMS Vigil.